redecentralize/alternative-internet/README.md

 [Tox](https://github.com/irungentoo/ProjectTox-Core/blob/master/docs/WHY.txt)  The goal of this project is to create a configuration free p2p skype replacement.

+### Tribler

+[Tribler](https://github.com/Tribler/tribler/wiki) Aims to create a censorship-free Internet.
+Already deployed, used and incrementally improved for 8-years.
+Tribler uses an upcoming IETF Internet Standard for video streaming and is backward compatible with Bittorrent.
+Future aim is using smartphones to even bypass Internet kill switches.
+An early proof-of-principle Tribler-mobile is available on the Android Market.

 ### Unhosted

 [Unhosted](https://unhosted.org/) - also known as "serverless", "client-side", or "static" web apps, unhosted web apps do not send your user data to their server.
 Either you connect your own server at runtime, or your data stays within the browser.